Prison violence: Direct supervision

 Direct supervision is a more personal type of design because officers are assigned a cell block to patrol.
 Through this layout, the guards actually speak to cellmates one-on-one.
 The minor altercations that take place throughout the day is directly handled by the patrol officer, but this single officer cannot prevent a violent attack from happening.
 As soon as their back is turned or their attention is focused on someone else, the perpetrator can still commit violence.
 In this form of supervision officers are left more vulnerable, but it also leads to, “…decreased tension and stress of staff and inmates…”.
 Direct supervision is more of a hands-on form of management, where “…major incidents are not as numerous and minor incidents result in higher numbers…”.

 Overcrowding

-Overcrowding is a huge problem many prisons face because handling a large number of volatile inmates at once can lead to many altercations.
+Overcrowding is a significant problem many prisons face because handling a large number of volatile inmates at once can lead to many altercations.
 Other factors, such as a shortage of guards and inmates possessing weapons, can create further opportunities for violent incidents to occur.
 Trying to assert authority and strict rules on these violent offenders is extremely difficult due to the fact that these people do not respond well to restrictions and being told what to do.
 Having to focus on so many dangerous people at once is just not possible because there will always be someone not being watched over at any given moment; this is most likely when inmates choose to strike.
 Overcrowding is a very common issue in American prisons that leads to prison violence because the prisons will be understaffed.